jniemann66/code-task/flight-search/README.md

 **flight-search** is a front-end for the locomote Code-Task assignment.

-It allows the user to select an origin and destination for a one-way flight, and a desired travel date.
+It allows the user to search for one-way airline flights by selecting an origin and destination, and a desired travel date.

 ##Live Demo
 [http://52.62.255.103:9999](http://52.62.255.103:9999 "Live Demo")